 - Where an individual is immunocompromised or at increased risk for severe disease

-Social distancing, masking, and other safety measures are still required in high-risk areas such as healthcare settings, public transportation, childcare centers, correctional facilities, and homeless shelters.
+Social distancing, masking, and other safety measures may still be required in high-risk areas such as healthcare settings.

 Understand Health and Safety Recommendations for Businesses

 The NJ Department of Health has issued industry-specific health and safety recommendations for:

 - Amusement Parks, Arcades, and Playgrounds

 - Bars and Restaurants